-Over recent years, you have likely seen the distinctive B-Corp logo here and there.
-From big corporations such as Danone, or Patagonia, to creative start-ups like Allbirds, and even small, local businesses, the B-Corp movement is changing the face of social responsibility for everyone.
+Over recent years, you have likely seen the distinctive B Corp logo here and there.
+From big corporations such as Danone, or Patagonia, to creative start-ups like Allbirds, and even small, local businesses (hint: us!), the B Corp movement is changing the face of social responsibility for everyone.

-Regardless of industry or sector, any business can become B-Corp accredited as long as they undergo a comprehensive and thorough assessment process, sign a ‘Declaration of Interdependence’ and pay an annual fee.
-There are currently over 3,564 certified B-Corps globally, spread across 74 countries and 150 industries!
+Regardless of industry or sector, any business can become B Corp accredited as long as they undergo a comprehensive and thorough assessment process, sign a ‘Declaration of Interdependence’ and pay an annual fee.
+There are currently over 5,000 certified B Corps globally, spread across 74 countries and 150 industries!

 The organisation must provide any supporting documents required to validate some of their responses and publicly share their results of their assessment, their ‘B Impact Report’.
 They must also meet the legal requirements to integrate stakeholder consideration into their governance structure.

 Finally, they must sign the ‘Declaration of Interdependence’ promising to ‘be the change we seek in the world’ and to ‘do no harm and benefit all’ in their business actions, and pay the annual fee.

 As the B Corporation movement increases in popularity and more big-name brands get on board, the more seriously social responsibility in business is taken worldwide.
 Thankfully, we have seen a global shift in perspective since Milton Friedman declared in 1970 that the sole purpose of business was to maximise profits but the remnants of this mindset still linger